bhargavi0527/zenoti_backend/ARCHITECTURE.md

 3. Controller calls Service with DTOs and Session.
 4. Service performs ORM queries/commands using Session.
 5. Database responds; objects mapped back and returned as response_model JSON.

+Notes on recent flows:
+- Creating an Appointment auto-creates a placeholder Sale linked to it.
+- Creating a Sale requires `appointment_id`, `item_type`, `item_id`, and optional `discount_id`; totals are computed.
+- Creating an Invoice requires `sale_id` and derives number/amounts from the Sale.
 ```

 ### Key Modules